 - If possible, pick some of the more popular payment gateways like Shopify Payments or PayPal.

 - If you have trouble with those, you can always try and test some of the smaller ones.

-Note: Don’t forget that it’s often possible to accept Bitcoin and other cryptos on your Shopify store.
+Note: Don't forget that accepting Bitcoin and other cryptos on your Shopify store is often possible.
 You can check out this article for more details.

 And that's it!
 You are now ready to start selling on your brand new Shopify store.

 Let's continue with the final and never-ending step, marketing!